-According to the Bullying.
-No Way! national program, the agreed national definition for Australian schools describes bullying as
+The agreed national definition for Australian schools describes bullying as

 - ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm; - involving an individual or a group misusing their power, or perceived power, over one or more persons who feel unable to stop it from happening; - happening in person or online, via various digital platforms and devices and it can be obvious (overt) or hidden (covert).
 Bullying behaviour is repeated, or has the potential to be repeated, over time (for example, through sharing of digital records); - having immediate, medium and long-term effects on those involved, including bystanders.
 Single incidents and conflict or fights between equals, whether in person or online, are not defined as bullying.